 If this is non-

-)specifies the fringe bitmaps used to display a specific logical cursor type in the fringe.
-Here, cursor specifies the logical cursor type and bitmap is a symbol specifying the fringe bitmap to be displayed for that logical cursor type.
+Each bitmap should be a symbol specifying the fringe bitmap to be displayed for that logical cursor type.
+See Fringe Bitmaps.

 When fringe-cursor-alist has a buffer-local value, and there is